 2) The circle will expand while recording.
 The time of the recording will be listed in seconds, and the size of the growing recording appears on the right side.

-3) Click on the white square in the red oval to stop recording
+3) Click anywhere in the red oval to stop recording.

 Screenshots